syncopika/piano_roll_browser/README.md

 ### current next steps:
 still need to delete instruments.
-still need to be able to join notes.
 still need to subdivide 16th notes for 32nd notes.
 be able to toggle onion skin?